sivalabs/sivalabs-hugo/content/posts/2023/2023-11-25-go-for-java-spring-boot-developers.md

 * [Go by Example](https://gobyexample.com/)

 ## What are we going to build?
 Go doesn't have a Spring Boot like framework.
-Usually, Go developers prefer to use the necessary libraries to build applications.
+Usually, Go developers prefer to use the Standard Library and add only the necessary libraries to build applications.
 We are going to follow the same in this tutorial.

 We are going to build a REST API in Go using the following libraries: